CICIFLY/Data_Engineering_Project_Portfolio/Data_Modeling_with_Postgres/readme.md

 ## Project Description
 To complete the project:
-* Define fact and dimension tables for a star schema for a particular analytic focus
+* Define fact and dimension tables for a star schema for a particular analytic focus ( what songs the users are listening to)
 * Write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ## Softwares: